saptarshibasu/kafka-study/README.md

   * idempotence - `enable.idempotence` (broker config)
   * transaction - `transactional.id` (producer config)
 * Kafka supports
-  * At most once — Messages may be lost but are never redelivered.
+  * At most once — Messages may be lost but are never redelivered
-  * At least once — Messages are never lost but may be redelivered.
+  * At least once — Messages are never lost but may be redelivered
-  * Exactly once — this is what people actually want, each message is delivered once and only once.
+  * Exactly once — this is what people actually want, each message is delivered once and only once
 * Producer Perspective
   * At most once - No retry if successful response from broker is not received (`retries = 0`)
   * At least once - If no success response received from broker, retry again (`retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`)